Handling your daughter’s first boyfriend or girlfriend

 And if you really dislike them, you might want to read our guide on what to do if you hate your daughter's boyfriend.

-How luna can help you both keep the conversation going
+How luna can help me keep the conversation going?

 Teens often find it easier to talk about relationships when they’ve first explored their own feelings privately.